Quantum network-entanglement measures: Introduction

-A quantum network can be abstracted as a hypergraph, where each node represents a remote party, and each hyperedge stands for a quantum entangled source that distributes particles only to the parties associated with the corresponding nodes, see Fig.~\ref{tree} for an example.
-A state that cannot arise from a given network with arbitrary entangled states distributed according to its hyperedges and further processed with local operations and shared randomness (LOSR) is called network-entangled~\cite{navascues2020genuine}.
+In the most general scenario, a quantum network can be abstracted as a hypergraph, where each vertex represents a party, and each hyperedge stands for a quantum entangled source that distributes particles only to the parties associated with the corresponding vertices, see Fig.~\ref{fig:protocols} for an example.
+A state that cannot arise from a given network with arbitrary entangled states distributed according to its hyperedges and further processed with local operations and shared randomness (LOSR) is called network-entangled~\cite{navascues2020genuine} (or new genuine multipartite entangled~\cite{luo2021new} for special networks).
 While entanglement theory assumes classical communication for free, leading to the paradigm of local operations and classical communication (LOCC)~\cite{chitambar2014everything}, this is not the case here.
 First, this is because classical communication would render the theory trivial as all states can be prepared in a connected quantum network with LOCC operations by means of sequential teleportation~\cite{bennett1993teleporting,vaidman1994teleportation,bouwmeester1997experimental}.
 Second, LOCC protocols, which are structured in the form of a certain number rounds, require full control of distributed entangled states for considerably {long} periods.
-This places high demands on the local quantum memories, particularly for nodes that are far away from each other~\cite{liu2021heralded,lago2021telecom}.
+This places high demands on the local quantum memories, particularly for vertices that are far away from each other~\cite{liu2021heralded,lago2021telecom}.